soyrochus/Dodona/README.md

 # Dodona

- Simple GUI for the OpenAI API
+ Simple GUI for the OpenAI API, made with OpenAI

 The script can be used as an example on how to access the OpenAI API with Python.
+For the most part created with OpenAI: ChatGPT, Copilot and direct calls to the OpenAI API (through Dodona) as well.

 ## Installation